John Eliot (missionary): Legacy

-The town of Eliot, Maine, which was in Massachusetts during its incorporation was named after John Eliot.
+The town of Eliot, Maine, which was in Massachusetts during its incorporation, was named after John Eliot.

-Eliot appears in the alternate history 1632 Series anthology collection 1637: The Coast of Chaos.
-His wife is killed shortly after the birth of their first child by French soldiers invading the Thirteen Colonies.
-A group of time travelers bring a book about the world they come from that allows Eliot to read about how much of his works were undone by his fellow colonists, he then sets out to alter his missionary efforts in a manner that will prevent Native American converts from being vulnerable to the treachery they faced in the old timeline.
+Eliot appears in the alternate history 1632 Series, in the novel 1637: The Coast of Chaos.
+In the novel, his wife is killed shortly after the birth of their first child by French soldiers invading the Thirteen Colonies.
+A group of time travelers bring a book about the world they come from that allows Eliot to read about how much of his works were undone by his fellow colonists; he then sets out to alter his missionary efforts in a manner that will prevent Native American converts from being vulnerable to the treachery they faced in the old timeline.